olivierbretaud/bicool/README.md

 # Welcome to BiCool!

-It's a web app to find and reserve the bike in Nantes .
+It's a web app to find and rent bicycles in Nantes .

 ## Installation